silentworks/thoughts/_posts/2015-08-27-lazy-loading-controller-action.md

 $app->get('/world', JohnnyFiveSayAction::class)
     ->setName('world');
 {% endhighlight %}

+The reason we are able to just call the Action Class name here is that Slim 3 will check for the `__invoke` method.

 There are resons noted on the ADR pattern website about why this is a good approach and what the benefits are.